litkeys/DraftCN/docs/prd.md

 6. Basic layout with logo in top-left, left sidebar (20% width), and main canvas area (80% width) renders correctly
 7. Project runs locally with npm run dev without errors

-### Story 1.2: Block Data Model and Registry
+### Story 1.2: Block Data Model and Template System
 As a developer,
-I want to implement the exact block data model from specifications,
+I want to implement the template-based block architecture,
-so that blocks have consistent structure for all operations.
+so that blocks have reusable templates with customizable instances.

 **Acceptance Criteria:**
+1. BlockTemplate interface includes (typeId, name, category, thumbnail, dependencies, defaultProps, componentCode, defaultWidth/Height, minimumWidth/Height)
-1. Block interface matches specification exactly (id, type, code, x, y, width, height, z, selected, thumbnail, category, content, styles)
+2. Block instance interface includes (id, typeId, props, x, y, width, height, z, selected)
-2. Block registry system created to store available block templates
+3. Template registry system created to store and manage available templates
+4. Template processor extracts dependencies, props, and code from TSX source files
-3. At least 3 sample blocks created (Hero, Navbar, Footer) with placeholder React snippets
+5. At least 3 sample templates created (Hero, Navbar, Footer) as TSX files
-4. Registry supports retrieving block templates by type
+6. Registry supports template registration, retrieval by typeId, and instance creation
-5. All position values stored in pixels as specified
+7. All position values stored in pixels as specified

+### Story 1.3: Template Processing Pipeline
+As a developer,
+I want to process TSX template files into BlockTemplate objects,
+so that templates can be dynamically registered and used.

+**Acceptance Criteria:**
+1. Template processor parses TSX source files using TypeScript AST
+2. Extracts import statements to build dependencies array
+3. Extracts props interface to understand template parameters
+4. Extracts default props from component definition
+5. Validates template structure before registration
+6. Processes multiple templates during build/initialization
+7. Error handling for malformed template files

+### Story 1.4: Global CSS and Style Management
+As a developer,
+I want to implement a centralized global CSS system,
+so that all blocks share consistent styling and theming.

+**Acceptance Criteria:**
+1. Global CSS file created with base styles for all blocks
+2. Style imports properly configured in app layout
+3. Template components reference global CSS classes
+4. Consistent theming variables defined (colors, spacing, typography)
+5. Styles properly loaded before block rendering
+6. No style conflicts between different block types

-### Story 1.3: Canvas Container with Auto-Expansion
+### Story 1.5: Canvas Container with Auto-Expansion
 As a user,
 I want a canvas that automatically expands as I add content,
 so that I always have space to work.